leem919/Win11-Win10-Downgrade/README.md

 13. Sign back in with your password, you might be prompted to choose your privacy settings again

 14. When on the desktop, hit Win+R and enter "wsreset -i".
 This will repair the Microsoft Store.
 Wait for it to fully install.
-If it gets stuck at "Installing" in your notifications for a while move onto the next step and it may resolve itself
+If it gets stuck at "Installing" in your notifications for a while, move onto the next step and it may resolve itself

 15. Go back to the scripts, right-click WinPkgRereg.ps1, and run with PowerShell.
 This will Remove and re-register all of the UWP packages and bring back most of your apps.